Disinfection By-Products & Unregulated Contaminants

 Results of testing for Disinfection By-Products

 Federal regulations require that some water utilities test drinking water for specific unregulated contaminants, substances for which the EPA has not set a maximum contaminant level (MCL) or MCL Goal.
-Monitoring for these substances helps the EPA determine where certain contaminants occur and whether the agency needs to regulate these contaminants to protect public health.
+Monitoring for these substances typically occurs once every five years.
+Results of the testing helps the US EPA determine where certain contaminants occur and whether the agency needs to regulate these contaminants to protect public health.

-Between 2013 and 2015, water utilities around the country monitored a group of 30 contaminants, including hormones, volatile organic compounds, perfluorinated compounds (including PFOA and PFOS), metals, chromium-6, and 1,4-dioxane.
-All Madison wells were tested twice for 28 chemical contaminants.
-Some samples were also collected from the distribution system.
+Water utilities around the country previously monitored a group of 30 contaminants including hormones, volatile organic compounds, perfluorinated compounds (including PFOA and PFOS), metals, chromium-6, and 1,4-dioxane.
+All Madison wells were tested twice for these chemical contaminants.
+Some samples were also collected from our water distribution system.